12 Excellent Free Tools for Monitoring Your Site’s Uptime

 Livewatch allows you to get alerts when your site is unavailable via email, SMS, phone, IM, and even Twitter.
 It can record and create PDF reports for site failures so that you can keep track of downtime events for documentation and troubleshooting.
 They also have a nice and simple web tool for instantly checking your site availability called Free HTTP Check that quickly checks your web server’s availability.

-What tool do you use to for monitoring uptime/availability?
+What website monitoring tool do you use for monitoring uptime/availability?

 Do you have a tool not on the list that you use for your sites and applications?
 Do you have positive or negative experiences that you’d like to share about the tools featured here?
 Please do share your thoughts and opinions with us in the comments.